SkxPhan/movie-ticket-scraper/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Getting Started

-To get started with the Movie Tickets Scraper, you'll need Python 3.7 or higher installed on your machine.
-It's recommended to set up a virtual environment to manage the project dependencies.

-## Installation

-## Usage

-## Configuration

 ## Running Tests

 The project includes a set of automated tests to ensure the functionality is working as expected.